 Aftertaste: 4.0 – However the taste then becomes ‘hot’ which I assume some folks from the south may enjoy, and I can’t fault them for it (I mean I love Islay scotches).

 Burn/Smooth: 1.0 – I review booze for a website, and this made me do the whiskey-face.
 Sorry but this is not smooth.

 Aroma: 5.0 – It’s like the power of Big Red cinnamon, but without the taste of cinnamon.
 I know there’s the term ‘running hot’ which really isn’t just because of proof – but is so here.
 I dislike it, but that’s personal.

-Manliness: 8.0 – The nice shape of the bottle, rich reddish color, lack of wank and the power behind this – simply make it a manly whiskey.
+Honesty: 8.0 – The nice shape of the bottle, rich reddish color, lack of wank and the power behind this – simply make it a great whiskey.

 W/ Rocks: 4.0 – It takes that little initial taste and blends it away.
 It is less powerful, but I would not say improved.

 Whiskey and Coke: 6.0 – That makes a serviceable, and at least lets me know how this bottle will be used.

 Value: 3.5 – Sorry but if this was some low-tier whiskey I could respect that price.
 I bought this as an attempt to try some more higher shelf whiskies.

 Metric Score: 32.5/70 |+| Metric Average: 4.64 |+| Reviewer Average: 4.0

 Final Thoughts: If you are a fan of the style, this is a good buy and it likely will not kill you while a lower shelf whiskey would.
 However that’s a small niche and for the rest of us, try another bourbon.